DataDog/documentation/content/en/monitors/downtimes.md

 **Note**: Muting or un-muting a monitor with the UI does not delete scheduled downtimes associated with the monitor.
 To edit or delete a downtime, use the [Manage Downtimes][1] page or the [API][6].

-If a monitor transitions states during a downtime (such as from `OK` to `ALERT`, `WARNING`, or `NO DATA`) and remains in that state once a scheduled downtime expires, it does **NOT** trigger a notification.
-However, it does trigger the recovery event when data returns for the scope or the monitor returns to an `OK` state.
+If a monitor transitions states during a downtime (such as from `OK` to `ALERT`, `WARNING`, or `NO DATA`) and remains in that state once a scheduled downtime expires, the monitor is forced to Recover.
+And then, it is triggered again quickly.

-This behavior is designed to prevent `NO DATA` alerts when using the *Autoresolve* feature.
-If you prefer the monitor to trigger a `NO DATA` event at the time the silencing expires, reach out to the [Datadog support team][7] to have the feature enabled for your account. **Note**: This only affects instances when a monitor exits a downtime period in a `NO DATA` state.

 If a monitor triggers an alert **before** a downtime and recovers **during** that downtime, then a recovery event is sent during the downtime (if this is the first recovery during that downtime).